cloudmesh-community/sp20-516-252/notebook.md

 ## Week 04/13/2020 - 04/19/2020

+# Installing Hadoop on Pi, issues with static IP
+# re-install cms and burn cards

+## Week 04/13/2020 - 04/19/2020

 - Re-burned CD cards, debugged
 - Fix connections to workers by switching to Wifi connection